Year Heads and Managers

 I am beyond thrilled to be following our Year 7 group throughout their academy life at OAW.
 My relationship with each student is one that I value.
 Our Year 7 group has a vibrant energy and have shown such resilience through recent unsettled times.

-My role is to enable the students in Year 7 to aim for the sky and achieve all they can.
+My role as Head of Year is to enable the students in us to aim high and achieve all they can.
 I want to ensure that our students are recognised and celebrated for their efforts and successes.
 When students take a wrong turn or make a mistake along their journey, I will help guide and support students back on to the right path.
 I am passionate about fostering a sense of community amongst our year group, where we are kind and compassionate to ourselves and each other.
 My role is to help students realise and meet the high expectations that we have for them so that whatever they aspire to, they can succeed.
 Whether students need academic support, someone to talk to, or just a smile to see them through the day, it is my mission to be there for them.

 Date joined Academy: September 2003.